 The general property market continues to be influenced by improvement in the overall Mongolian economy.
-During 2012, moves by the Mongolian Central Bank to raise interest rates and reserve requirements amongst banks led to a slowdown in terms of overall price appreciation.
+During 2012, the Mongolian Central Bank raised interest rates and reserve requirements amongst banks leading to a slowdown in terms of overall price appreciation.
 This led to increases in capitalization rates as rental rates continued to increase.
-During the second quarter of 2013, the Mongolian Central Bank lowered interest rates which resulted in increases in property prices, and as of today, prices in land, land-like assets and downtown soviet apartments are at or above prices seen at the peak in the early summer of 2012.
+During the second quarter of 2013, the Mongolian Central Bank lowered interest rates which resulted in increases in property prices, and as of today, prices in finished structures, land and land-like assets in the downtown area at or above prices seen at the peak in the early summer of 2012.
 Prices in other markets are still below 2012 peak prices.
+Outside of the downtown of Ulaanbaatar, a noticeable increase in building activity has saturated certain markets and led to a decline in prices.
+In addition, there has been a recent increase in office construction activity that will likely lead to future saturation in the office market.

 Management cautions shareholders that property prices have historically been, and continue to be, very volatile.